JeanLoth: – B Ap Sc (OT), SIPT cert, Grad Dip Educational Studies (Learning Difficulties)

 B Sc (OT)

-Alycia has recently returned from maternity leave after having her second child.
-She graduated from Curtin University in 2005 with a Bachelor of Science in Occupational Therapy.
+Alycia graduated from Curtin University in 2005 with a Bachelor of Science in Occupational Therapy.
 In 2006 she went to the United Kingdom (UK) and worked for 5 years in a variety of paediatric roles including both the public health service as well as private practice.
 She has experience with specialist seating, equipment prevision, home modifications, child development, sensory processing and worked with children of various ages with a variety of diagnoses.
 Whilst in the UK, she completed a number of masters units in Ayre’s Sensory Integration through the Sensory Integration Network.
-Upon her return Australia in 2011, she commenced work at Melville Occupational Therapy as well as other part time roles at both Therapy Focus and Princess Margaret Children’s Hospital (PMH) in the early intervention teams.
+Upon her return to Australia in 2011, she commenced work at Melville Occupational Therapy and Extra Lesson for Children as well as other part time roles at both Therapy Focus and Princess Margaret Children’s Hospital (PMH) in the early intervention teams.
 She also worked in the Acquired Brain Injury and Spinal teams at PMH.
+Alycia is a mother of two preschool children.
 Her specialty and areas of interest are early intervention (0-5 years) and Sensory Processing.